-Some students have a gap in their EL tests of 1 year.
+Some students have a gap in their SD- ELP assessment of 1 year.
 These students are not rebaselined, meaning their base year and targets from the previous year remain.
 However, the target the student is measured against ignores the gap; and the student is held accountable for the target one additional year from the last time they took the SD-ELP.

-Points will be awarded based on the performance of English Learners students on the ELP Assessment.
+Points will be awarded based on the performance of English Learners students on the SD-ELP Assessment.
 Students can fall into one of eleven growth categories, whether they are first identified as an EL, or they are a returning EL without a test.

-First-identified students (students without a previous ELP Assessment test score):
+First-identified students (students without a previous SD- ELP Assessment test score):

-• Newly identified students who were not tested are assigned to the category worth 0 points.

-- Students who took the ELP Assessment for the first time and who met the exit criteria, meaning they met English language proficiency, within their first year of receiving services are assigned to the category worth 1.0 point value. - Other students who took the ELP Assessment for the first time and did Not exit within their first year of services are given a Progress trajectory but are NOT INCLUDED in this indicator until the second year of identification when progress towards growth can be calculated.
+- Newly identified students who were not tested are assigned to the category worth 0 points. - Students who took the SD- ELP Assessment for the first time and who met the exit criteria, meaning they met English language proficiency, within their first year of receiving services are assigned to the category worth 1.0-point value. - Other students who took the SD- ELP Assessment for the first time and did Not exit within their first year of services are given a Progress trajectory but are NOT INCLUDED in this indicator until the second year of identification when progress towards growth can be calculated.

-Students with at least one previous ELP Assessment score:
+Students with at least one previous SD- ELP Assessment score:

-- Students required to take ELP Assessment but did NOT will be assigned to the category worth zero point value. - Students who took the ELP Assessment as required but a) lost proficiency, b) failed to make progress, or c) did not take the SD-ELP Assessment when first identified but then took the assessment for the first time this year will be assigned to the category worth 0.25 points. - Students who are NOT on track to exit within the prescribed time frame but who have progressed in proficiency OR students who did NOT take the ELP Assessment when first identified but then took the assessment for the first time this year will be assigned to the category worth 0.50 points. - Students who passed their projected exit date and then exited late will be assigned to a category worth 0.50 points. - Students who are either on track to exit within the prescribed time frame OR students who exited on time are assigned to the category worth 1.0 point value.
-This includes students who exit on their first assessment.
-(NEW: Students who scored a 4.0 on the ELP Assessment AND scored a level 3 or 4 on the ELA Assessment AND were in their 5th and final year of the Years to Exit are included in this category) - Students who exit early (ahead of the prescribed timeframe) are assigned to the category worth 1.25 point value.
-(NEW: Students who scored a 4.0 on the ELP Assessment AND scored a level 3 or 4 on the ELA Assessment AND were fewer than 5 years into his/her Years to Exit are included in this category.)
+- Students required to take SD- ELP Assessment but did NOT will be assigned to the category worth Opoint value. - Students who took the SD- ELP Assessment as required but a) lost proficiency, b) failed to make progress, or c) did not take the SD-ELP Assessment when first identified but then took the assessment for the first time this year will be assigned to the category worth 0.25 points. - Students who are NOT on track to exit within the prescribed time frame but who have progressed in proficiency will be assigned to the category worth 0.50 points. - Students who passed their projected exit date and then exited late will be assigned to a category worth 0.75 points. - Students who are either on track to exit within the prescribed time frame OR students who exited on time are assigned to the category worth 1.0-point value.
+This includes students who exit on their first assessment. - Students who scored a 4.0 on the SD- ELP Assessment AND scored a level 3 or 4 on the ELA Assessment AND were in their 5th and final year of the Years to Exit are included in this category) - Students who exit early (ahead of the prescribed timeframe) are assigned to the category worth 1.25-point value. - Students who scored a 4.0 on the SD-ELP Assessment AND scored a level 3 or 4 on the ELA Assessment AND were fewer than 5 years into his/her Years to Exit are included in this category.)